-An appeal is a formal request to review a decision we have made on a student's entitlement to financial support and/or our assessment of how much they should get.
-An appeal must allege an error on our part and will only be considered if it is based on us having made an incorrect assessment of a student's factual circumstances and/or an erroneous interpretation of the law.
+An appeal is a formal request to review a decision we have made on the entitlement to financial support and/or our assessment of how much a student should get.
+An appeal must claim an error on our part and we will only consider such if it is based on us having made an incorrect assessment of the factual circumstances and/or wrong interpretation of the law.